-By this brief analysis of the pretended fourteen million-signature petition, we have shown that an exceedingly small per cent of the population of the United States is working for Sunday laws; but there is another point which will very largely cut down even this small minority.
-The petition certifies that each one of its indorsers is an adult resident of the United States, 21 years of age, or more; yet the entire membership of all the churches was counted, although it is well known that every large denomination has a large percentage of members who are less than 21 years of age.
-That this fraudulent representation was deliberately planned, is shown by the confession of the leading worker-the Field Secretary of the American Sabbath Union.
-In attempting to defend himself and his co-workers from the charge of deliberate fraud in the matter, he made the following statement under oath :-
+By this brief analysis of the pretended 14,000,000signature petition, we have shown that an exceedingly small per cent. of the population of the United States is working for Sunday laws; but there is another point which will very largely cut down even this small minority.
+The petition certifies that each one of its indorsers is an adult resident of the United States, twenty-one years of age or more; yet the entire membership of all the churches was counted, although it is well known that every large denomination has a large percentage of members who are less than twenty-one years of age.
+That this fradulent representation was deliberately planned is shown by the confession of the leading worker, the field secretary of the American Sabbath Union.
+In attempting to defend himself and his co-workers from the charge of deliberate fraud in the matter, he made the following statement under oath:-